 - Hone your hunting/stalking skills.
 Practice moving through brush as quietly as possible.
 Try not to brush against vegetation or limbs.
 You’ll find yourself in crazy yoga-style positions.
 I hear yoga is very good for you.

 - Raises your awareness in wilderness surroundings.
-Practice using all five senses: sight, sound, smell, touch, and taste.
+Practice using all five (six really) senses: sight, sound, smell, touch, taste, and (intuition).
 Bow hunting requires a totally different skill set than harvesting game with a gun.

 - Estimating yardage without range finders.